jemberton/jemberton.github.io/public/g/linux/basic-commands.md

 ![vim text editor](/img/linux-basic_commands-002.png "Customized vim"){.center}

-This is a screenshot of *my* `vim` ... so it has some plugins/add-ons applied.
+> This is a screenshot of *my* `vim` ... so it has some plugins/add-ons applied.
 Yours will be less colorful and just a bit different ... but similar.
+{.info-icon}

 Using `vim` is not too difficult, but the main interface is not as intuitive as one might desire.
 Unlike `nano`, you cannot immediately start entering the text.
 The editor will do text entry, sure, but it has a long list of commands that can do some pretty wonderful stuff.
 For now, we just want to learn to enter some text and be able to save it to a file.